 3. Coco Beach

-If you need a break from the throngs of tourists, Coco Beach is a good place to escape for a while.
+If you need a break from the hordes of tourists, Coco Beach is a good place to escape for a while.
 This is a true local’s Playa del Carmen beach, where we didn’t see a lot of other tourists.
 Again, we felt very safe and welcome during our time here.

 Coco Beach is backed by jungle, so there are no resorts behind you.
 While this is great in many ways, the one downside is there is no resort staff to clean the garbage and seaweed off the sand.
 We found Coco Beach was a little dirty in spots, but nothing horribly bad.
 The waves were quite calm while we were there.